 STEP 7: Flashings and Accessories

-Snow Brake on Shake and Diamond Shingles - Snow Brakes are to be installed after the Buchner Shingles are installed on the roof.
-Place the Snow Brake with even spacing over the side laps of the shingle below and insert the flange of the Snow Brake under the lower edge of the shingle and slide upwards.
+Snow Brake on Shake and Diamond Shingles - Snow brakes are to be installed after the shingles are installed on the roof.
+Place the snow brakes with even spacing over the side laps of the shingle below and insert the flange of the snow brake under the lower edge of the shingle and slide upwards.
 Insert stainless steel screws with rubber washers into the raised dimples and screw into the roof.
 Be sure the screws are long enough to penetrate the wood structure below.

 The bottom row of snow brakes should be installed above the outside wall of a heated area of the building or higher on the roof.
 2 rows of snow brakes installed on adjacent rows of shingles as pictured can be used to provide support to the snowpack on the roof.
 If the amount of snow expected requires more support additional rows of snow stops can be installed with approximately 8-10 ft between the rows.